Relational Object-Centric Actor-Critic: Experiments

 \section{Experiments}

 We utilize a single SLATE model for Navigation5x5 and PushingNoAgent5x5 tasks as they share the same observation space.
 However, we train a distinct SLATE model for Navigation10x10 and each version of the Object Reaching task.
-Appendix A provides detailed information regarding the hyperparameters of the SLATE model.
+The appendix provides detailed information regarding the hyperparameters of the SLATE model in \ref{appendix:slate} and the examples of attention maps produced by SLATE in Figure \ref{fig:appendix_slots}.

-In continuous Object Reaching tasks, we conventionally use the dimension of the action space as the target entropy hyperparameter for SAC.
-For 2D tasks with a discrete action space, we scale the entropy of a uniform random policy with the fitted coefficient.
-For more information on the architecture and hyperparameters of the GOCA model, please refer to Appendix A.
+In continuous Object Reaching tasks, we conventionally use the dimension of the action space as the target entropy hyperparameter for ROCA.
+For 2D tasks with a discrete action space, we scale the entropy of a uniform random policy with the tuned coefficient.
+For more information on the hyperparameters of the ROCA model, please refer to the appendix \ref{appendix:roca}.

-We compare GOCA with a model-free PPO algorithm, using the pre-trained SLATE model as a feature extractor.
-To combine the latent object representations into a single vector suitable for the value and policy networks of the PPO, we used a Transformer encoder~\cite{vaswani2023attention} as a pooling layer.
-We referred to the transformer-based PPO implementation provided by \cite{yoon2023investigation} as the OCRL baseline.
+We compare ROCA with an object-centric model-free algorithm based on PPO, using the same pre-trained frozen SLATE model as a feature extractor.
+To combine the latent object representations into a single vector suitable for the value and policy networks of the PPO, we used a Transformer encoder~\citep{vaswani2023attention} as a pooling layer.
+We referred to the transformer-based PPO implementation provided by \citep{yoon2023investigation} as the OCRL baseline.
 For the Object Reaching Task, we employed the same hyperparameter values as the authors.
-In contrast, for the Navigation and PushingNoAgent tasks, we utilized the hyperparameter values that the authors used for two-dimensional problems.
-We used the DreamerV3~\cite{hafner2023mastering} algorithm as a model-based baseline, with default hyperparameter values from the official repository for all tasks.
+For Shapes2D tasks, we fine-tuned the hyperparameters of the OCRL baseline.
+The other object-centric model-free baselines are the self-attention OC-SA and cross-attention OC-CA versions from \citet{stanić2022learning}, as well as OCARL~\citep{yi2022objectcategoryawarereinforcementlearning}.
+The tested hyperparameters are listed in the appendix.